crowplexus/Mod-The-Funkin/assets/game/songs/README.md

+## Chart Support

+The engine can open charts from the following engines

+- Friday Night Funkin' (Legacy Base Game)
+- Friday Night Funkin' (New Base Game / V-Slice)
+- Psych Engine (it _does_ load the events)
+- Troll Engine (Work in Progress)

+---

 ## How to add new songs

 ---

-To add songs, make sure to modify the file at assets/resources/song_list.tres, that file contains data for songs that show up in freeplay.
+To add songs, make sure to modify the file at `assets/resources/freeplay_playlist.tres`, that file contains data for songs that show up in freeplay.

-The folder structure must look like this
+The folder structure **must** look like this:

 ```
 assets/